-5.27 All 15 of the employment site options would have positive effects in relation to this SA objective as they would all result in the provision of employment land.
-With the exception of South of Gamston Airport and Harworth and Bircotes Town Centre, all sites would result in significant positive effects in relation to this SA objective as they are each over 5ha in size.
-South of Gamston Airport and Harworth and Bircotes Town Centre are smaller and would provide 3.8ha and 0.05ha of employment land, respectively, so are anticipated to have a minor rather than significant positive effect in relation to this SA objective.

-5.28 One of the 15 employment site options (Apleyhead) with a likely significant positive effect in relation to this objective is proposed to be allocated in the Local Plan.
+- 5.29 All of the employment site options would have positive effects in relation to this SA objective as they would all result in the provision of employment land.
+With the exception of South of Gamston Airport, Harworth and Bircotes Town Centre, and Land to the North of Old Coach Road Manton Wood, all sites would result in significant positive effects in relation to this SA objective as they are each over 5ha in size.
+South of Gamston Airport, Harworth and Bircotes Town Centre and Land to the North of Old Coach Road Manton Wood, are smaller and would provide 3.8ha, 0.05ha, and 4.2ha of employment land, respectively, so are anticipated to have a minor rather than significant positive effect in relation to this SA objective. - 5.30 One employment site option (Apleyhead) with a likely significant positive effect in relation to this objective is proposed to be allocated in the Local Plan.

-5.29 One Gypsy and Traveller site (Land at North Blyth) is expected to have negligible effects on this SA objective, as it is further than 800m from a major employment site, while the other (Land at Elkesley) is expected to have minor positive effects, as it is within 800m of a major employment site.
-Both sites are proposed to be allocated in the Local Plan.
+5.31 One Gypsy and Traveller site (Land at North Blyth) is expected to have negligible effects on this SA objective, as it is further than 800m from a major employment site, while the other (Land at Elkesley) is expected to have minor positive effects, as it is within 800m of a major employment site.
+Only Land at North Blyth is proposed to be allocated in the Local Plan.